Prunoideae/web-rwkv-axum/docs/infer/readme.md

 Almost every component in `web-rwkv-axum`, including `state`, `sampler`, `transformer`, etc., are stateful.
 This means that they will **not** lose their internal states even if the infer request is done, so they retain their status between different inference requests until manual reset, or pipeline resets sampler/transformers automatically when they're exhausted.

-So, if you use the returned `last_token` as the prompt with the same pipeline setup, the inference will continue until next terminal or exhaustion is met.
+So, if you use the returned `last_token` as the prompt with the same pipeline setup, the inference will continue with previous context until next terminal or exhaustion is met.

-Either to continue or stop is up to the client side, the client should understand if it should generate more tokens by sending out another inference requests with the same or different components.
+Either to continue or stop is up to the client side.
+If the client wants to generate more tokens, it should send out another inference requests with the same or different components.